wagtail/wagtail/docs/topics/snippets/features.md

 ## Inline models within snippets

 Similar to pages, you can nest other models within a snippet.
+This requires the snippet model to inherit from `modelcluster.models.ClusterableModel` instead of `django.models.Model`.

 ```python
 from django.db import models